Spieth claims wire-to-wire victory at Masters

 AUGUSTA, Georgia (Reuters) - Young gun Jordan Spieth, evoking memories of Tiger Woods at Augusta National 18 years ago, added his name to golf’s record books with a stunning wire-to-wire victory by four shots at the Masters on Sunday.

-Ice-cool whenever he faced adversity, the 21-year-old American who is known for his brilliant putting closed with a two-under-par 70 to match Woods’ tournament record low of 18-under 270 for 72 holes.
+Ice-cool whenever he faced adversity, the 21-year-old American closed with a two-under-par 70 to match the tournament record low of 18-under 270 for 72 holes.

 Woods achieved the mark when he clinched his maiden major title at the 1997 Masters, also aged 21.